flexigpt/vscode-extension/README.md

     - Diff collection from a git branch for review
   - Additional features:
     - Support GPT Edit API.
 Add configuration and VSCode shortcuts support for it.
-    - Support ChatGPT as a backend with conversations API.
     - Support other models like: [Cohere](https://cohere.ai/), [AI21](https://docs.ai21.com/)

 ## Installation

 - Requirements
   - Visual Studio Code v1.74.0 or later
 - Steps:
   1. Install Visual Studio Code 1.74.0 or later
   2. Launch Visual Studio Code